Thelastlineofcode/Astrology-Synthesis/docs/PROJECT_PIVOT_MIGRATION_GUIDE.md

 **User Communication:**
 ```
-Subject: Exciting Update: Roots Revealed is Now Mula!
+Subject: Exciting Update: Mula: The Root is Now Mula!

 Hi [Name],

-We're thrilled to announce that Roots Revealed has evolved into
+We're thrilled to announce that Mula: The Root has evolved into
 Mula: The Root—a mobile-first companion app for daily spiritual
 guidance.